canonical/k8s-snap/docs/src/snap/tutorial/getting-started.md

 This option ensures complete removal of the snap and its associated data.

-## Next Steps
+## Next steps

 - Learn more about {{product}} with kubectl: [How to use kubectl]
 - Explore Kubernetes commands with our [Command Reference Guide]
 - Learn how to set up a multi-node environment [Setting up a K8s cluster]
 - Configure storage options: [Storage]
 - Master Kubernetes networking concepts: [Networking]
-- Discover how to enable and configure Ingress resources [Ingress]
+- Discover how to enable and configure Ingress resources: [Ingress]

 <!-- LINKS -->